andber6/andber6/README.md

 ### :man_technologist: About Me :

 I write code and lift weights.
 I am interested in new technology and I am especially enthusiastic about blockchain technology.
 I love entrepreneurship and finding new ways to solve problems with code.
-The technologies I am most familiar with include React.js, Node.js, Express.js, and Python.
-I am currently pursuing an internship in machine learning and NLP at NIO in Berlin.
+I am currently working as a Software Developer at Solv AS.
+The main technologies I utilize at work are react, C# .NET with Blazor, and Next.js.

 ---